Revised April 23, 2015

 Please note: The following was developed from documents provided by the AMA and contains excerpts from the AMA-published Medicare RBRVS: The Physician's Guide 2013.

 To help ensure that physicians are making informed decisions about their contractual relationships with the Medicare program, the American Medical Association (AMA) has developed a “Medicare Participation Kit”(www.ama-assn.org) that explains the various participation options that are available to physicians.
-The AAFP is not advising or recommending any of the options described in this kit.
+The AAFP is not advising or recommending any of the options.
 The purpose of sharing this information is merely to ensure that physician decisions about Medicare participation are made with complete information about the available options.
+Please note that the summary below does not account for any payment adjustments that a participating or non-participating physician may incur through one of the Medicare initiatives, such as the Physician Quality Reporting System.

-Physicians wishing to change their Medicare participation or non-participation status for 2014 were required to do so by January 31, 2014.
-Participation decisions were effective January 1, 2014, even if made between then and January 31, 2014, and are binding for the entire year.
+Physicians wishing to change their Medicare participation or non-participation status for 2015 are required to do so by December 31, 2014.
+Participation decisions are effective January 1, 2015, and are binding for the entire year.

 There are basically three Medicare contractual options for physicians.
 Physicians may sign a participating (PAR) agreement and accept Medicare's allowed charge as payment in full for all of their Medicare patients.
 They may elect to be a non-PAR physician, which permits them to make assignment decisions on a case-by-case basis and to bill patients for more than the Medicare allowance for unassigned claims.
 Or they may become a private contracting physician, agreeing to bill patients directly and forego any payments from Medicare to their patients or themselves.